 homeschool room

-How to Create a Great Weekly Homeschool Routine for Little Learners
+3 Tips for Creating a Great Weekly Homeschool Routine for Little Learners

 One of my favorite things about homeschooling is the flexibility to “school” as many days as needed!
 Our family doesn’t follow a strict 5-day school week, but we do try to stick to at least 3 solid days at home for school time.
 We have found that planning the bulk of our school time on Monday, Tuesday and Wednesday helps us enjoy a long weekend with family!
-Once you’ve figured out which days work best for your kiddos to focus on school, jot them down on your routine!
+Once you’ve figured out which days work best for your kiddos to focus on school, jot them down on your weekly homeschool routine!

-In addition to listing our non-negotiable activities and homeschool days, I also like to include planned homeschool outtings on certain days of the week!
+In addition to listing our non-negotiable activities and homeschool days, I also like to include planned homeschool outings on certain days of the week!
 This helps me make sure we’re getting out of the house for special learning time.
-It also insures that our family is making the most of our paid memberships at places like the zoo, museum, etc. It’s so fun to have these outtings to look forward to each week!
+It also insures that our family is making the most of our paid memberships at places like the zoo, museum, etc. It’s so fun to have these outings to look forward to each week!
 And this helps with lesson planning if I know we’re taking a fun “field trip” that week!

 Still need a little inspiration for creating your family’s weekly homeschool routine!?
 Look no further!
-Below you’ll find the routine our family as used for the last couple of years, and plan on using again!
+Below you’ll find the weekly homeschool routine our family as used for the last couple of years, and plan on using again!

 SUNDAY – Sunday is church day!
 This is LG’s favorite day!
 We spend the morning and early afternoon at church and lunch with friends.
 Then the rest of the day is spent resting at home, prepping for a new fun week!